 That is 25 percent of the population!
-Dry mouth, or “cottonmouth” as it is commonly nicknamed, occurs when your body doesn’t produce enough saliva.
-There are three main categories of patients who experience dry mouth:
+Dry mouth, or “cottonmouth” as it is commonly known, occurs when your body doesn't produce enough saliva.
+There are three main categories of patients who experience this condition:

 - Patients who are on multiple prescription drugs (Polypharmacy)

 In each of these categories the symptoms are the same:

 - The feeling of cotton in your mouth

 In today’s polypharmacy society (patients taking multiple medications) dry mouth is a real problem, affecting 40 percent of older adults.
 As a society we are living longer thanks to modern medicine, however, it is not without a cost.
 Pharmaceuticals are used to treat specific problems, yet have a plethora of side effects.
 The most common among them is cotton mouth.
 Once you start increasing the number of prescriptions you take, you increase your chances of having dry mouth or perpetuating an existing problem if you are currently suffering from the condition.